rzafiamy/evaluate/README.md

       SIMILARITY_TYPE="MINILM"
       SIMILARITY_MODEL="all-MiniLM-L12-v2"
    ```

+  /!\ The API URL should not provide the classical `/v1/` as it will already be added during the request.

 ## 🛠️ Usage

 To use the `evaluate` tool, you can run the `manager.py` script with the appropriate arguments.